codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. Continue with [Step 2: Complete GitOps Runtime installation](#step-2-complete-gitops-runtime-installation).

 ### Step 2: Complete GitOps Runtime installation
-Complete Runtime installation by completing the required steps:
+Complete Runtime installation by completing the required configuration:

 * Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime
-* Git credentials to authorize actions on your Git repositories
+* Git user token to authorize actions on your Git repositories
-* Configuring the Runtime as an Argo Application
+* Convert Runtime to an Argo Application

 **Git Runtime token**
 You can use the same Git Runtime token you used for the first Runtime.

 **Git user token**
 The Git user token is a personal access token unique to every user.
 The permissions for the Git user token are different from those of the Git Runtime token.
-Verify that you have an access token from your Git provider with the correct scopes.
+Verify that you have an [access token from your Git provider with the correct scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-user-access-token-scopes).

 **Configure as Argo CD application**
 Configuring the Runtime an an Argo CD application to view the Runtime components, monitor health and sync statuses, and ensure that GitOps is the single source of truth for the Runtime.

 <br><br>